lvella/trust_pdf/README.md

 * In `/AcroForm`, a single extra `/FT /Sig` form field must be added;
 * In at most one of the pages, a single annotation of `/Subtype /Widget` can be added;
-* The signatures must be valid, and cover from the beginning of the document to the end of their incremental update;
+* The signatures must cover from the beginning of the document to the end of their incremental update;
 * The final signature must cover the entire document;
 * And probably some more restrictions.